spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 ## Prerequisites

+There are 2 ways to link the bridge to discord.

+### Method 1: Login using QR code

-For using this bridge, you would need to authenticate by **scanning a QR code** with the Discord app on your phone **or** by using **discord account token**.
+For using this bridge, you would need to authenticate by **scanning a QR code** with the Discord app on your phone.

 You can delete the Discord app after the authentication process.

-If this is a dealbreaker for you, consider using one of the other Discord bridges supported by the playbook: [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) or [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md).
+If this is a dealbreaker for you, consider using the [second method](#method-2-login-using-discord-token) or one of the other Discord bridges supported by the playbook: [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) or [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md).
 These come with their own complexity and limitations, however, so we recommend that you proceed with this one if possible.

+### Method 2: Login using Discord token

+To acquire the token, open Discord in a private browser window.
+Then open the developer settings (keybaord shortcut might be "ctrl+shift+i" or by pressing "F12").
+Navigate to the "Network" tab then reload the page.
+In the URL filter or search bar type "/api" and find the response with the file name of "library".
+Under "Request Headers" you should find a variable called "Authorization", this is the token to your Discord account.

 ## Installing